mahshad76/ShoppingApp/README.md

 - Responsibility: Handles all data operations, including remote API calls and local database transactions.
 - Key Principle: The Model is completely unaware of the View and the Presenter, ensuring the data logic can be easily swapped or updated without affecting the UI.

+# 🛠️ Technologies & Libraries
+1.  **Core Development Stack & UI**
+* Kotlin: The primary, modern programming language, chosen for its safety features, conciseness, and seamless integration with the Android framework.
+* XML Layouts & ConstraintLayout: Utilized for declaring flexible and responsive user interface views.
+ConstraintLayout is specifically used to create flat and efficient view hierarchies.

+2. **Networking & API Communication**

+* Retrofit, OkHttp, & Gson: This combination forms the application's robust network layer.
+Retrofit provides a type-safe HTTP client for API interaction; OkHttp efficiently handles the underlying connection protocols; and Gson automatically serializes/deserializes product data.
+The Logging Interceptor is included for network debugging.

+3. **Reactive Programming**

+* RxJava 2 & RxAndroid: A comprehensive library suite for managing complex asynchronous operations and data streams.
+Used extensively for handling background tasks like network calls and database access, integrating seamlessly via the RxJava Adapter and utilizing RxJava Extensions for advanced stream manipulation.

+3. **Dependency Injection**

+* Dagger 2: A powerful, compile-time dependency injection framework used to manage object dependencies (such as Presenters, Repositories, and Services), which is critical for supporting the MVP architecture and facilitating unit testing.

+4. **Data Persistence**

+* Room: The official Android Persistence Library.
+It provides an abstraction layer over SQLite, used in the Model layer to persistently save the user's "liked" products.
+It fully supports RxJava 2 to enable reactive database monitoring.

+5. **Image Handling**

+* Glide: A dedicated, high-performance image loading library used for fetching, caching, and efficiently displaying product images without causing memory leaks or UI slowdowns.